YeshaswiniVasudev/MockAI-Interview-Review-Dashboard/README.md

 ## Explore More

-Dive into our [In-Depth Documentation](./detailed-documentation.md) for a comprehensive exploration of the rich features and innovative components of our project.
-This detailed guide unveils the intricate design choices, hidden gems, and technical brilliance that might otherwise go unnoticed, offering you a closer look at the ingenuity behind our system.
-Whether you're a potential collaborator or a curious observer, these insights will enhance your understanding of the project's capabilities and its subtle yet powerful functionalities.
+Dive into my [In-Depth Documentation](./detailed-documentation.md) for a comprehensive exploration of the rich features and innovative components of this project.
+This detailed guide unveils the intricate design choices, hidden gems, and technical brilliance that might otherwise go unnoticed, offering you a closer look at the ingenuity behind the system.
+These insights will enhance your understanding of the project's capabilities and its subtle yet powerful functionalities.

 ## Deploy on Vercel